Let's go to a museum!

 Why did you choose it?

-Record yourself talking about your exhibition, or record the interviews you do with your family.
+Record yourself talking about your exhibition, or record the interviews you do with other people.

 You can even use the National Museums Scotland series "Collecting the Present" as an inspiration (and do some accent-listening training!).